sdc2506-cache-me-if-you-can/ruby-reviews/README.md

 Server Development Capstone Project for Hack Reactor Atelier

 ### Description
 Webservice that retrieves relevant ratings and reviews data for a specific product.
 Meant to be used in conjuction with a products service.
+Optimized for high volumes of traffic.

 # Getting Started
 ## Dependencies